Biliary Atresia

 1. Biliary Atresia is a rare disease affecting 1 in 8,000 to 1 in 18,000 live births worldwide.
 About 10-20% of infants with biliary atresia have abnormalities in other organs, such as heart defects or issues with their spleen.

 2. Biliary Atresia only occurs in newborn infants.
-The disease is slightly more common in female infants and in infants with Asian or African American heritage.
+The disease is slightly more common in female infants and in infants with Asian or African-American heritage.

 The cause of this disease is not known.
 In some infants, the condition is most likely congenital, meaning present from birth.
 About one in 10 babies with biliary atresia have other congenital defects.
-Some research indicates that an early viral infection may be linked to biliary atresia.

 Unfortunately, there is no cure for biliary atresia.
-The only treatment is a surgical procedure in which the blocked bile ducts outside the liver are replaced with a length of the baby’s own intestine, which acts as a new duct.
-This surgery is called the Kasai procedure after Dr. Morio Kasai, the Japanese surgeon who developed it.
+The only treatment is a surgical procedure in which the blocked bile ducts outside the liver are replaced with a length of the baby's own intestine, which acts as a new duct.
+This surgery is called the Kasai procedure after Dr. Mario Kasai, the Japanese surgeon who developed it.

 In cases where the Kasai procedure does not work, the problem often lies in the fact that blocked bile ducts are "intrahepatic," or inside the liver, as well as extrahepatic, or outside the liver.
 No procedure, except for liver transplant, has been developed to replace blocked intrahepatic ducts.